-About Women United: United Way KFL&A is joining a world-wide connection called Women United.
+United Way KFL&A is part of a world-wide connection called Women United.
 Women United brings together like-minded women who want to use their skills, talents and resources to contribute to their community in a significant way.
 Women United builds on the strong legacy of Women in Leadership in our region with members giving independently to the United Way, or jointly with their spouses or partners.
 Read more about Women United in KFL&A here.

-Local Network: United Way KFL&A has 325 women leaders who make a difference in the community by supporting local programs that have a significant impact.
+United Way KFL&A has approximately 470 women Leaders of the Way (donors who give $1,200 or more) who make a difference in the community by supporting local programs that have a significant impact.
+In 2022, these leaders contributed over $1.6 million!
 The goal of Women United is to bring even more women and resources together under the United Way umbrella in order to change more lives for the better locally.
-Women Leaders can be active as philanthropists at many different levels, each with its own benefits and level of commitment: Visionary ($10,000+), Advocate ($5,000-9,999), Influencer ($1,200-4,999).
+Women Leaders can be active as philanthropists at many different level starting from $1,200-4,999 a year.

-For more information about how you can be involved contact Bhavana Varma at email@example.com
+For more information about how you can get involved with Women United, contact email@example.com

 During the 2023 Campaign, United Way KFL&A announced that in addition to the Leadership Challenge Grant, a special Women United Challenge Grant would also be renewed.
 Thanks to a generous donation from Jessica Bayne Hogan, new female Leadership donors could increase the impact of their gift.

 Under the existing Leadership Challenge Grant, supporters who increase their campaign contribution to $1,200 or make a new $1,200 gift will see their donation matched.
 With the addition of the Women United grant, women donors would see their donation matched by both grants – tripling their gift to United Way KFL&A.